PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 If stage2 successfully downloads, it will attempt to make itself start on boot by modifying the Windows registry, or dropping a systemd unit into `/etc/systemd`.
 (The Linux side of this payload is unlikely to work as it requires root privileges.)

 <div class="notification type-warn top">
-If you have the virus and have successfully removed it please make sure to change <b>ALL OF YOUR PASSWORDS</b> as it is highly likely that the virus is extracting all of your browsers saved passwords.
+If you have the virus and have successfully removed it please make sure to change <b>ALL OF YOUR PASSWORDS</b> as it is highly likely that the virus is extracting all of your browsers saved passwords.<br>

+There are indicators that the malware is self-replicating.
+Apparently the malware scans your computer for mods and Minecraft jars and injects itself into those.
+Don't start Minecraft for now.
 </div>